loggly/log4net-loggly/README.md

 The <strong>dotnet</strong> command creates a new application of type <strong>console</strong> for you.
 The <strong>-o</strong> parameter creates a directory named <strong><Application_Name></strong> where your app is stored, and populates it with the required files.

-- You have to install the package <strong>log4net-loggly</strong> into your project from <strong>NuGet</strong> by running the command on <strong>Package Manager Console</strong> as shown below-
+- If you are using <strong>Visual Studio 2017 IDE</strong> then you have to install the package <strong>log4net-loggly</strong> into your project from <strong>NuGet</strong> by running the command on <strong>Package Manager Console</strong> as shown below-

 ```
 Install-Package log4net-loggly
 ```

-- If you are using Visual Studio Code then run the below command on the terminal to install the <strong>log4net-loggly</strong> package.
+- If you are using <strong>Visual Studio Code</strong> then run the below command on the terminal to install the <strong>log4net-loggly</strong> package.

 ```
 dotnet add package log4net-loggly